MatMoore/notes/conference-notes/staffplus-2021/README.md

 # LeadDev/StaffPlus 2021
 This conference took place on the 14th September 2021.

-This was the first time Leaddev did a staffplus track.
+This was the first time Leaddev did a StaffPlus track.
 There were 3 tracks but I only followed the StaffPlus one as it seemed more interesting to me.

 All videos are available from [leaddev.com](https://leaddev.com/course/leaddev-live?vgo_ee=L1TlqoRqLUNMkRHKcvr6yLyTHSQN%2BDtnb0JgEo8gVWY%3D).